BEGiN Learning

 Learning Vowels with Begin

-Learning vowels can be challenging for kids, but it’s an essential part of developing their Core Skills.
-Playful learning activities are the key to solving that problem—taking what a kid might see as a difficult task and making it a game!
+Learning vowels is an essential part of developing kids’ core skills.
+Playful learning activities are the key—taking something new to be mastered and making it a game!

 Our award-winning, kid-safe, ad-free HOMER app does exactly that.
-It’s full of engaging games for kids that teach them the building blocks of literacy—just 15 minutes a day has been proven to raise early reading scores by 74%!
+It’s full of engaging games for kids that teach them the building blocks of literacy—using it for just 15 minutes a day has been proven to raise early reading scores by 74%!

 Author